Der Rosenmeister is the story of a hobby run amok!

-In 1997, we went to visit Renate’s relatives in Germany, who showed us the local sites, including the rose garden in Zweibrucken.
+My wife, Renate, was born in Germany.
+In 1997, we went to visit her relatives in her hometown, Thaleischweiler.
+They showed us the local sites, including the rose garden in nearby Zweibrucken.
 Renate’s aunt, Roswitha, impressed with my ability to identify roses, nicknamed me “Der Rosenmeister.”
 Years later, we decided to give that name to our nursery.

 Der Rosenmeister officially began in April 2002 in the backyard of our home in downtown Ithaca.
 Needing more room to grow, we moved to our current location in 2003 on three acres of land overlooking the Inlet Valley and the city of Ithaca in the Finger Lakes of New York State.